DM874-DevOps-2019-Group-2/DM874-jolie-exec/README.md

 ## Notes
 The user programs are limited through prlimit e.g. `prlimit --rss=536870912 --cpu=10 --pid <pid>` would limit the memory usage to 512MB and cpu time to 10 seconds
+edit: not working for linux kernel > 2.4.30